colin-seiler/eas_550_project/README.md

 Class project for EAS 550 at University at Buffalo

 ## Brazilian E-Commerce Dashboard
-An interactive business intelligence dashboard built with Steamlit, visualizing Brazilian e-commerce order data accross customers and sellers by geographic region.
+An interactive business intelligence dashboard built with Steamlit, visualizing Brazilian e-commerce order data across customers and sellers by geographic region.

 **Live App:**  {NEEEEEED URL}